 - Step 1.
 In the IP address field, enter the internet protocol (IP) address for the node being configured.
-An example of an address is: C 192.191.191 009. - Step 2.
+An example of an address is C 192.191.191 009. - Step 2.
 The IP subnet mask is optional.
 If entering one, tab to the IP subnet mask field and enter the number in the same format as an IP address. - Step 3.
-The proxy node is optional.
-Enter Y only if your network has internetworks (networks with gateways) or non-HP nodes and you are not using domain name services. - Step 4.
 Move to the Link name field.
-Enter a link name to represent the LAN card for which you are configuring a link.
-This name must be unique to the node. - Step 5.
-Tab down to the field called Physical path of device adapter.
+Enter a link name to represent the Token Ring card for which you are configuring a link.
+This name must be unique to the node. - Step 4.
+Tab down to the field called Physical Path of Token Ring Device Adapter.
+Enter the physical path number corresponding to the SPU slot number where the Token Ring device adapter is located. - NOTE If the same Token Ring card is being used for both NS and SNA communications, you must use the same value for this field as is configured for the SNA Link.